yuuko-eth/fast-embedding/README.md

-# FlagEmbedding FastAPI Server
+# fast-embedding

-A FastAPI server that wraps FlagEmbedding for both single and batch text embedding inference.
+FastEmbedding: A FastAPI server that wraps FlagEmbedding for both single and batch text embedding inference.

 ## Features